Forest Grown Shiitake Mushroom Production Workshop – Spring 2025

 Location

-The workshop will be held at Sweetwater Farm near Clinton, WA on beautiful Whidbey Island.
-Specific location information and driving directions will be provided upon registration.
+The workshop will be held on private forestland in Carnation, WA.
+Specific location information and driving directions will be sent to registrants the week leading up to the event.

 Cost and Registration